dimbots/RaFall/tree_inference/tree_inference/results/mammals/random_trees/platyrrhini_families/aotidae/README.md

 was not used.
 A comment file will also exist in the directory indicating that the prune command was not used.
 - `mammalia_COF.txt` - A text file that contains mammals taxonomy (Orders, Superfamilies, Families and number of species) extracted from Catalogue of Life.
-- `monocots_COF.txt` - A text file that contains monocots taxonomy (Orders, Superfamilies, Families and number of species) extracted from Catalogue of Life.
-- `xxxidmapped.nex`  - A tree that mapped between taxon names and NCBI taxonomy taxon IDs.
-- `tree-comp-plot.R` - An R script used for tree comparison
-- `Fossils_table.tsv`- A table representing the fossil data used in the calibration step.
-- `names_backbone.tsv` - A file that contains all the species that were chosen for the reconstruction of the backbone phylogeny.
-- `consensus.nex` - the backbone tree in nexus format.
-- `consensus_pruned.nex` - the pruned backbone tree in nexus format.
-Specific species were pruned in order to achieve monophyly in the tree.
-- `final_backbone_tree.png` - A visual representation of the backbone phylogeny.
 - `markers-backbone.tsv` - A summary table with included markers used for the inference of the backbone phylogeny.
-- `xxx_idmapped.nex`  - A tree that mapped between taxon names and NCBI taxonomy taxon IDs.
-- `clade_xxx` - Each directory contains the phylogeny of a mammalian order.
-- `mammals_phylogeny.nex` - The complete mammalian phylogeny in nexus format.

-#### benchmark_trees

-Contains in every subdirectory a published paper describing the phylogeny of the related taxonomic group.These benchmark trees shall be compared with the results from SUPERSMART pipeline.